aws-samples/aws-sagemaker-heart-disease-prediction/README.md

 15. You can continue to execute the remaining cell blocks to get a prediction on SageMaker notebook.
 Warning: Do not execute the ‘(Optional) Delete the endpoint’.

+### Launch cloud Formation

+In this section, you will launch a cloud formation template that performs the following:
+- Creates API Gateway
+- Creates a lambda function that calls SageMaker endpoint
+- Creates an SNS notification that sends e-mail

+1. Using AWS Console, select ‘CloudFormation’ from the list of AWS Services.
+2. Choose ‘Create Stack’.
+3. Select ‘Template is ready’ and ‘Upload a template file’

 Be sure to: